msveshnikov/autocode-ai/README.md

 ## Features

 - Automatic code generation based on README.md instructions
 - Utilizes Claude 3.5 Sonnet API for intelligent code generation
 - Incremental project building
 - NodeJS-based console application
 - Easy installation and execution using npx
 - Creates and modifies source files in the current folder and subfolders
 - Self-updating README.md with new design ideas and considerations
 - Intelligent project structure analysis and optimization
 - Automatic dependency management and version control integration
 - Code quality checks and suggestions
+- Support for multiple programming languages and frameworks
+- Automatic code documentation generation
+- Unit test generation and code coverage analysis
+- Visual representation of project structure and dependencies
+- Automatic code optimization and refactoring suggestions
+- Modular file splitting for efficient AI processing
+- Comprehensive file coverage with configurable exceptions
+- Integration with version control systems for automatic commits and branching

 ## Installation